 Managing user and machine identities, as well as privileged access to business data and applications, is an enormous undertaking that has serious security ramifications—especially for financial services organizations.

 Traditionally, the focus for IAM programs has been people-centric.
-However, with the recent increase in the number of machines on enterprise networks, shifts in technology, and the latest computing capabilities, a new set of challenges have emerged for financial service organizations, requiring an increased focus on the protection of machine identities.
+However, with the recent increase in the number of machines on enterprise networks, shifts in technology, and the latest computing capabilities, a new set of challenges have emerged for financial service organizations, requiring an increased focus on the management of machine identities.

 Venafi recently published results of a June 2018 commissioned study titled Securing The Enterprise With Machine Identity Protection.
 Conducted by Forrester Consulting on behalf of Venafi, the study examined the views of 116 IT security professionals from financial services and insurance organizations in the U.S., U.K., Germany, France and Australia.